troycomi/intermediate-vim/0_intro/README.md

 set background=dark
 coloscheme default

 set expandtab               "Insert spaces instead of tabs in insert mode.
-Use spaces for indents" set tabstop=4               "Number of spaces that a <Tab> in the file counts for" set shiftwidth=4            "Number of spaces to use for each step of (auto)indent" set autoindent              "Always set auto-indenting on"
+Use spaces for indents set tabstop=4               "Number of spaces that a <Tab> in the file counts for set shiftwidth=4            "Number of spaces to use for each step of (auto)indent set autoindent              "Always set auto-indenting on"

 set hlsearch                "highlight search matches